Jess Bravin

 Jess M. Bravin (born 1965) is an American journalist.
 Since 2005, he has been the Wall Street Journal correspondent for the United States Supreme Court.

 Background

-Bravin graduated from Harvard College, where he wrote from 1985 to 1987 for the Harvard Crimson.
+Bravin graduated with an AB in history from Harvard College in 1987, where he wrote for the Harvard Crimson.
 His roommate at Harvard was Peter Sagal, humorist, writer, and host of NPR game show Wait Wait...
 Don't Tell Me!.
-He later earned his J.D. degree from the University of California, Berkeley, School of Law (Boalt Hall).
+In 1997, he earned his J.D. degree from the University of California, Berkeley, School of Law.

 Career

 Early in his career, Bravin was a reporter for the Los Angeles Times and contributed to including the Washington Post, Harper’s Bazaar, and Spy magazine.
 He also read scripts for a talent agency and managed a campaign for a local school board.
 While in law school, he served on the University of California Board of Regents and as a City Council appointee to the Berkeley, Calif., Police Review Commission and Zoning Adjustments Board.

 Bravin joined the Wall Street Journal first as it California editor in San Francisco.
 He then became its national legal-affairs reporter.
 In 2005, he became Supreme Court correspondent for the Wall Street Journal.

 He has taught at the University of California Washington Center.